 New York Cares coat driveNew York Cares coat drive

-No one likes to go without a coat over winter and for the homeless, this is an especially hard time.
+No one likes to go without a coat over winter, and for the homeless, this is a tough time.
 Do you have an old, gently used coat that you no longer need?
 New York Cares organizes a collection to distribute coats among the five boroughs.
 Just take any coats you can spare to any of their drop-off locations.
-If you haven’t got a coat you can still help by texting COAT to 41444 to make a $20 donation.
+If you haven’t got a coat, you can still help by texting COAT to 41444 to make a $20 donation.
 Enough, the organization says, to purchase one coat.

 Operation SantaOperation Santa

 Launching this year on December 3rd, Operation Santa has for a long time allowed people to play St. Nick by fulfilling the wishes of needy children.
 In previous years the program worked by going directly to the James A. Farley Post Office at 421 Eighth Avenue at 32nd.
 There, you would choose a “Dear Santa” letter, shop for the gift, and return to the post office with the wrapped gifts and pay the postage, so it gets mailed to the author.
 The program is supported by Be an Elf, a nonprofit Christmas children’s charity.